 - Graduate Program in Science Writing: A one-year program for English and science majors, freelance writers or journalists seeking a specialty, working scientists, and others in which to learn the art and discipline of science writing.

-- Undergraduate offerings: Includes majors in creative writing, science writing, and digital media, and a minor and concentration
+- Undergraduate studies: Includes majors in creative writing, science writing, and digital media, and a minor and concentration

 Access a huge, free digital collection of our undergraduate and graduate courses through MIT OpenCourseWare — including syllabi, readings, lecture notes, videos, and more.

 Undergraduate Research Opportunities